dennisshushack/BA_Thesis_PI/helpers/CPU-Memory-Utilization-Measurement-Script/README.md

 In the end take the new ressource_evalutation.csv values and subtract them from the baseline ressource_evaluation.csv values.
 This should provide you with the isolated CPU and Memory utilization values.

 ## CPU and Memory Consumption Monitoring of pre-processing, training and evaluation (FLASK)
 The CPU and Memory consumption can be measured either on the server or the Raspberry Pi sensor.
 This Thesis deployed it on the Raspberry Pi.
-As a hint, the following video may be helpfull in getting Tensorflow working: https://www.youtube.com/watch?v=vekblEk6UPc&t=903s
+As a hint, the following video may be helpfull in getting Tensorflow working on a Pi: https://www.youtube.com/watch?v=vekblEk6UPc&t=903s.
 The Flask application creates during training (classification and anomaly detection) a file called output.csv.
 The following is a sample output of this file.
 ```
 Name,Start,End,Duration
 Preprocess KERN,1660449722.1098392,1660449722.2070506,0.09721136093139648
 ```
 It contains the different timestamps for: pre-processing, training and evaluation of ML/DL algorithms.
-This file can be used to measure the resource utilization of each of these steps.
-I.e. How much CPU & Memory was used for Preprocess the KERN monitor data.
+This file can be helpfull to measure the resource utilization of each of these steps.
+I.e. How much CPU & Memory was used for pre-process the KERN monitoring data.

 The following will show you how it works:
-1. Deploy the Flask Application on the Sensor (rather difficult, but possible) or the serber
+1. Deploy the Flask Application on the Sensor (rather difficult, but possible) or the Server/Desktop
 2. Create a baseline, as you did before and save the file ressource_evalutation.csv in a different directory
 3. Remove the files ressource_evalutation.csv and ressources.csv
 4. Start the Flask Application